andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     using System.Net.Http.Headers;
     ```

-1. Add the following `Landing` method to the `ConnectorController`.
+1. Add the following `Landing` method to the `ConnectorController` class.

     ```cs
     [HttpGet]